lexibank/tlopo/out/vol1/chapter9.md

 <a id="s-6"></a>

 ## 6. Removal of object from source by hand

 <a id="s-6-1"></a>

-## 6.1.
+### 6.1.
 Pluck, pick

 The verbs reconstructed in this subsection fall into two formal and semantic sets, according to the PAn roots they reflect.
-Thus the first set reflects the PAn root _&ast;-buC_ 'weed, pull, pluck out' ([Ch.2, §3.1.3](chapter2.md#s-3-1)):
+Thus the first set reflects the PAn root _&ast;-buC_ 'weed, pull, pluck out' (Ch.
+2, §3.1.3):

 ```
 POc &ast;pupu(t), &ast;puti                'pick (fruit +), pluck (feathers +)'